 Dates and locations for the Playdowns and Championships will be posted on the Ringette Alberta website.
 For more information on Provincials, please visit www.ringettealberta.com.

 For AS and U10 teams, the Friendship Tournament is a fun way to wrap up the season.
 This fun tournament is typically held in early/mid March while the older age divisions are participating in city, regional and provincial season-end playoffs.
-Check the Ringette Calgary website for tournament dates.
+Keep checking the Ringette Calgary website for tournament info.

-Teams are responsible to cover the entry fee for this tournament out of their team funds.
+Teams are responsible to cover the entry fee, if any, for this tournament out of their team funds.
 Teams also traditionally exchange a small gift during the hand shake at the end of games (ie. some teams have handed out pencils, bookmarks, bracelets, etc.)